kiboschool/tk-future-proof-with-python/src/future-proof-with-python/try-kibo-onboarding.md

 ![discord-sidebar](https://user-images.githubusercontent.com/3818920/177379432-e2997c28-f0e8-4687-9d9b-4f4cdca0aa72.png)

 2. Select “Edit Server Profile"
-3. Update your **nickname** to your first name and last name initial (e.g. Emmy O, Ope B).
+3. Update your **nickname** to your first name and last name initial (e.g. Aisha D, Okezie C).
 This will change your nickname in the Kibo School server only.

 To customize the rest of your profile
 1. Click again on your username in the right sidebar.
 This time click "Edit User Profile".